 These two options temporarily extend group insurance coverage when the enrollee's SEBB dental plan coverage ends due to a qualifying event.
 SEBB Continuation Coverage (COBRA) includes eligibility and administrative requirements under federal law and regulation and also includes coverage for some enrollees who are not qualified beneficiaries under federal COBRA continuation coverage.
 SEBB Continuation Coverage (Unpaid Leave) is an alternative created by the SEBB Program with wider eligibility criteria and qualifying event types.
-Enrollees who qualify for both types of SEBB Continuation Coverage (COBRA and Unpaid Leave) may choose to enroll in only one of the options.
+An enrollee who qualifies for both types of SEBB Continuation Coverage (COBRA and Unpaid Leave) may choose to enroll in only one of the options.
+For enrollment information, see the section titled "How to Enroll."

-You must notify the SEBB Program in writing within 30 days if, after electing COBRA, you or your dependent become enrolled in Medicare (Part A, Part B, or both) or become covered under other group health plan coverage.
-If a subscriber enrolls in COBRA and then becomes eligible for Medicare, their enrollment in COBRA coverage will be terminated when the subscriber is eligible for Medicare.
-This may cause the COBRA coverage to be terminated early, before the subscriber has used all the months they would otherwise be entitled to.
-Subscribers who are already enrolled in Medicare when they enroll in COBRA will not have their coverage terminated early.
+The SEBB Program must be notified in writing within 30 days if, after electing SEBB Continuation Coverage (COBRA), a subscriber or their dependent becomes eligible for Medicare (Part A, Part B, or both) or becomes covered under other group health plan coverage.
+If a subscriber or their dependent enrolls in SEBB Continuation Coverage (COBRA) and then becomes eligible for Medicare, their enrollment in SEBB Continuation Coverage (COBRA) will be terminated at the end of the month in which they become eligible for Medicare due to turning age 65 or older, or when enrolled in Medicare due to a disability.
+This may cause the SEBB Continuation Coverage (COBRA) to be terminated early, before the subscriber or their dependent has used all the months they would otherwise be entitled to.
+A subscriber or their dependents who is already enrolled in Medicare when they enroll in SEBB Continuation Coverage (COBRA) will not have their coverage terminated early.